 I am interested in changing my lifestyle because I know that I will get more benefits in the long run.

-The Asian Success Story
+Asian Success Story of Diabetes and Bitter Melon

 Research has shown that much success is seen in Asia as it relates to diabetes and bitter melon.
 There were reported cases where persons had the tea twice and diabetes disappeared.
 It would need further research and studies to see the diet these people followed after their reading became normal.